john-science/john-science.github.io/_posts/2024-05-01-navigating-linux-file-system.md

 something --help
 ```

 This is your "teach a person to fish" moment.
-To learn to use the BASH command line, you need to learn more and more commands, for things other than just navigating the file system.
-And Linux provides you the tools you need to teach yourself.
+To learn to use the BASH command line, you need to learn more commands, for things other than just navigating the file system.
+Happily, Linux provides you the tools you need to teach yourself.